astropy/astroquery/docs/jplspec/jplspec.rst

                                             molecule="^H[2D]O(-\d\d|)$",
                                             parse_name_locally=True)

-This pattern matches any H2O isotopes and it results in the following molecules being part of the payload:
+This pattern matches any H2O and HDO isotopes and it results in the following molecules being part of the payload:

    >>> {'H2O': 18003,
        'H2O-17': 19003,
-       'H20-18': 20003 }
+       'H2O-18': 20003,
+       'HDO': 19002,
+       'HDO-18': 21001}

 Remember to print your response to see the table of your results.